 The absence of fog created some breathtaking views from the Coastal Trail.
 At first I was a little put off seeing the city skyline I was attempting to escape, but the overwhelming layers of nature’s skyline helped make the city look less significant.

 The switchbacks of Heather Cutoff created a zen-like descent into the valley.
-Wind was blocked by warm sunbathed hills, all I could hear were birds chirping and careful footsteps.
-Each sharp turn marked by piles of big rocks forced me to slow down and focus on the movement.
+Wind was blocked by warm hills, all I could hear were birds chirping and careful footsteps.
+Each sharp turn marked by big boulders forced me to slow and focus on movement.

 Redwood Creek Trail was all smells and chilly.
-I tried to enjoy every bit knowing I was about to make a steep 1,000 foot climb.
+Tried to enjoy it knowing I was about to make a steep thousand foot climb.
 The Dipsea and Deer Park Fire Road weave back and forth to create a confusing path.
 At times I’d realize I was on one when my map said I should be on the other but it didn’t matter.
 The climb was mentally challenging so I tried to distract myself with some calories and a methodical water routine.
 Reaching my whits end I saw a little grove of redwoods reminding me why I love this area so much.
 Those towering works of nature distracted me from the exhaustion and set me up for an invigorating turn onto the Ben Johnson Trail.

 The descent into Muir Woods engaged all senses and eliminated any doubt about completing this journey.
 It was hard not to greet each sleepy eyed tourist with enthusiasm along Hillside Trail.
 I had already completed my three hour goal for the day and the rest was a bonus ride.
 Exiting the park put me face-to-face with yet another Dipsea climb, the last before reuniting with the stairs.
 The struggle up to Panoramic Highway took every last bit of energy.
 Approaching the stairs down to Mill Valley signaled the completion of one of the best mornings I’ve had in California.